“Beauty begins the moment you decide to be yourself.”

 With all the pressure placed on us by society and the people around us, it’s easy to get caught up in how we are “supposed to” look.
 We get so many messages about how to dress, what kind of body we should have, and how to respond to our own bodies, that it’s hard to hear our own voices.

 Figuring out who you want to be is an ever-evolving process.
 However, it starts with taking a step back.
 This is the time to see the beauty that you have.
 I first started to feel comfortable with who I am by ceasing to compare myself to other people.
-I decided to study what I did like about myself my appearance.
+I decided to study what I did like about myself, instead of hyper focusing on what I didn’t like.
 I learned the magic of concentrating on what was working for me instead of looking at my “flaws.”
 What I found is that other people may be viewed as prettier, smarter, or of more value, but it’s the value I give myself that’s important.
 I needed space from the magazines, social media, and others’ opinions to gain a better understanding of what I wanted and to live a life that involves being true to myself.
 The minute I did that, the world started to reflect back to me what I started seeing in myself.

 When you’re confident in who you are, there isn’t anything more beautiful

 I have decided to reconstruct my ideas about beauty and place less emphasis on what’s on the surface.
-Mirror, mirror on the wall . . .
-I am going to spend less time asking you who you think is the fairest of them all and more time paying attention to who I am and who I want to be.
 When I am confident in my own skin because of the things I do—and not because of my pear shape—I know I’ll be at my prettiest.